ecukier/ecukier/README.md

-The account I use for School/SciRe stuff
+The account I use for Science Research and robotics.